 4.3 Impact on Income

-Given we use ordinal variables to represent changes in income at the household level, we have to use a fixed effects model specifically tailored for such variables.
-Therefore, we use the conditional fixed effects ordered logistic regression.
-The typical conditional logit model works by applying a fixed-effects logit model for households that see a change in the dependent variable over time.
-For the conditional ordered logit model, the actual values of the dependent variable are irrelevant, instead, greater values should correspond to higher-value outcomes (Baetschmann et al., 2015).
-Therefore, for our regressions, a positive coefficient for lockdowns represents an increase in household income, a negative coefficient represents a decrease, and a coefficient near 0 would represent income remaining the same.
-As shown in Panel B of Table 2, the first lockdown significant decreased farm income, non-farm family business income, wage income, and income from assets, and the effects persisted in the medium run.
+As shown in Panel B of Table 2, the first lockdown significantly decreased farm income, non-farm family business income, wage income, and income from assets, and the effects persisted in the medium run.
 These income effects are likely a major reason for the significant decrease in food insecurity from the lockdowns.
 As a placebo, since pensions are typically not dependent on the state of the economy and remain steady over time, we also examine the impact on pension income.
 Not surprisingly, we do not find any changes in pension income during the lockdowns.

 4.4 Coping Mechanisms